Skip to content

 Frequently asked questions

-What is major depressive disorder?
+What's major depressive disorder?

 Major depressive disorder is a clinical diagnosis defined by at least two weeks of persistent low mood or loss of interest, plus other symptoms (sleep, appetite, energy, concentration, guilt, psychomotor changes, or thoughts of death), with meaningful effect on daily life.
-It is not the same as a difficult week or a hard season.
+It isn't the same as a difficult week or a hard season.

 How long does a depressive episode last?